martin-minarik/todolist-java/README.md

 # Description

-The ToDo app is a Java-based application built using Java2 for managing your todo tasks.
+The ToDo app is a Java-based application built using JavaFX for managing your todo tasks.
 It allows users to add, remove, and keep track of their to-do items.
 The application provides a simple and intuitive interface for task management.
 Additionally, data are managed remotely via a Quarkus REST API, ensuring seamless and efficient task synchronization and storage.